Souvenir Book - History Culture Art Heritage

-Luggage and bags with wheels are alright for all the marble pavements but you will have to carry these on steps wherever there are and they are everywhere.
+Luggage and bags: Luggage and bags with wheels are alright for all the marble pavements but you will have to carry these on steps wherever there are and they are everywhere.

 Clothing/Shoes/Weather Gear: Summer season bring the must have bikinis and beach towel.
 Everyone just picks a spot to sun bath and on a pebbly beach you would need a towel to protect your back.
 No shoes but sandals or flip flops would be brilliant as too hot will send your feet stinking with all those sweat coming out.
 Beach dress and nice dress at night.
 Cardigan's always useful during those late nights walking by the seaside protection from sea breeze.
 Bring a hat and shades!
 Sunblock!